-The Company has land purchase option contracts, generally through cash deposits, for the right to purchase land or lots at a future point in time with predetermined terms.
-The Company does not have title to the property and obligations with respect to the option contracts which are generally limited to the forfeiture of the related nonrefundable cash deposits.
-The following is a summary of the Company's land purchase deposits and option contracts included in pre-acquisition costs and deposits (in thousands, except for lot count):
+We have land purchase option contracts, generally through cash deposits, for the right to purchase land or lots at a future point in time with predetermined terms.
+We do not have title to the property and obligations with respect to the option contracts which are generally limited to the forfeiture of the related nonrefundable cash deposits.
+The following is a summary of our land purchase deposits and option contracts included in pre-acquisition costs and deposits (in thousands, except for lot count):